pete-watters/crypto-view/README.md

 npm test
 ```

+## Data normalisation
+The orderbook recreates a real world problem that we encounter often, not all values of the orderbook will be `float` or `int` - some will be exponential notation.

+As the are price values I made some assumptions to help normalise data
+- high value exponential should truncate to first order e.g. `e250000` as `e2`
+- high negative exponential values are set to `0`

+I observed the data growing to some large exponentials so I made a best call here.
+It may be incorrect but it would be possible to alter the behaviour as required relatively easily.

+From my observations, these issue affected price and not volume so I chose to only serialize price values.

+## Error boundary
+I left a comment in `src/features/orderbook/OrderBook.js` that can be commented to test Error Boundary handling.
+I am an advocate of clean code, speaking for itself without comments however I thought this would help for demonstration purposes.

 ## Future improvements
 As part of the requirements, a fixed set of packages could be used.
 This made it difficult to add adequate tests so a good extension would be to:
 * setup `babel-jest` and add more unit tests